Chicago Bears 🐻⬇️

 The Canandaigua, N.Y., native played offensive tackle for five seasons for Boston College (2003-07), protecting former NFL quarterback Matt Ryan and playing alongside Bears Co-Director of Player Personnel Trey Koziol.
 Poles was honored with the Paul Cavanaugh Award in 2007 as the student-athlete with total commitment to football both on and off the field and for his dedication to volunteerism, ethics and community.
 He played his prep football at Canandaigua Academy in Canandaigua, N.Y.

-Poles also was named to two "40 Under 40" lists in the past five years: Ingram's Magazine in 2019 and by The Athletic in 2021.
+Poles also was named to several "40 Under 40" lists: Ingram's Magazine in 2019, The Athletic in 2021 and the Chicago Magazine in 2024 & 2025.
 He graduated from Boston College in 2007 with a degree in communications.
 He and his wife, Katie, have two children: Mason and Jordyn.